 - Vitamins and glucose to prevent complications

 Unfortunately, many believe they can use DIY or at-home remedies for alcohol poisoning.
-However, alcohol poisoning is indeed a medical emergency that requires professional assistance.
-If you suspect someone is struggling with alcohol intoxication, call 911 immediately.
+However, alcohol intoxication is indeed a medical emergency that requires professional assistance.
+If you suspect someone is struggling with intoxication, call 911 immediately.

 - Give the person coffee since it can further dehydration